 - Refrigerator—50 dB

 - Motorcycle—95 to 110 dB

 With these levels in mind, this is how they correspond to wattage:

 - Stadium concert—512 to 600W

 Most wireless surround-sound systems have a maximum range of 100 to 120 dB (or 64 to 600W).
-However, keep in mind that most people leave a concert with ringing ears, so users likely will never need to set their wireless surround-sound system to its highest volume.
+However, remember that most people leave a concert with ringing ears, so users will likely never need to set their wireless surround-sound system to its highest volume.

 Number of Speakers

 Wireless surround-sound systems typically come in a 5.1 configuration.
 With this system, three speakers are placed in front, occupying the front left, center, and front right locations.
 Two other speakers are placed on either side of the central listening location, such as a couch or chair, leaving one subwoofer positioned alongside the center speaker.
 This configuration is the most common, and it meets the standards for most streaming sites with Dolby Digital 5.1 or DTS 5.1 audio formats.